Alexyskoutnev/alexyskoutnev/README.md

 ---

 ### 🧑‍💻 In the Trenches
-- **Athena AIC — Founding Engineer**
+- **NAII — AI Research Engineer**
-  Architecting a generative-AI market-intelligence platform that turns raw data into real-time, investor-grade insights.
+  Building AI-driven hardware coding agents for FPGA design automation

 - **NICE Intelligence — AI Researcher/Co-Founder**
   Researching cool ideas in large-language models, machine learning, and deep learning and putting Nashville’s AI scene on the map